ANZSoilData/def-au-schema-json/docs/ansis-enum.md

 **ANSIS Vocabulary Location:** sp:Consistence-strength

 Strength of soil is the resistance to breaking or deformation.
 Strength is determined by the force just sufficient to break or deform a 20 mm diameter piece of soil when a compressive shearing force is applied between thumb and forefinger.
 The 20 mm piece of soil may be a ped, part of a ped, a compound ped or a fragment.

-Forces 0 to 5 are equivalent to the following dry consistence classes in the ‘USDA Soil Survey Manual’ (Soil Survey Staff 1951):
+Forces 0 to 5 are equivalent to the following dry consistence classes in the 'USDA Soil Survey Manual' (Soil Survey Staff 1951):

 0	Loose

 1	Soft

 2	Slightly hard

 3	Hard

 4	Very hard

 5	Extremely hard

 | ID/JSON Value | Preferred Label |